radcarpet/preempt-experiments/README.md

 All relevant long-context Q/A experiment code, results and details can be found under `long_context_task`.

 ### Multi-turn Financial Q/A
+All relevant multi-turn financial Q/A experiment code, results and details can be found under `multi_turn_qa`.

 ### RAG
 Spin up local LLM using: